kidlovescode/tll/README.md

 This project is a starting point for a Flutter application.
-Warning: A code may work independently. main.dart is not work.
-I don't know why.
-But you can use the mainminigame.dart for running the program to see the design pattern.
+Warning: A code may work independently.
+You can run from main.dart.
 Each design pattern has a core profile, however, it may call to other profiles.
-Some codes may be quite similar to others and may share the similar other codes.
+Some codes are redundant to others.
 Refactoring codes are important issue to deal with when time comes.

 Enjoy!!!